-Strong pharmacovigilance systems, global post-licensure surveillance coordination, realtime information sharing, an open-source data repository, and a strong communication component are necessary for the rollout of vaccines [21].
-Since April 15, 2011, under the Ministry of Health & Family Welfare, the Indian Pharmacopoeia Commission (IPC) has been serving as the National Coordination Centre (NCC) for the Pharmacovigilance Programme of India (PvPI).
-The NCC's primary responsibilities encompass the collection, collation, and analysis of Adverse Drug Reactions (ADRs) data to inform regulatory interventions to the Central Drugs Standard Control Organization (CDSCO).
-Additionally, the NCC plays a pivotal role in communicating risks associated with medications to healthcare professionals and the public through PvPI Newsletters [22,23].
+Strong pharmacovigilance systems, global post-licensure surveillance coordination, real-time information sharing, an opensource data repository, and a strong communication component are necessary for the rollout of vaccines [21].
+Since April 15, 2011, under the Ministry of Health and Family Welfare, the Indian Pharmacopoeia Commission has been serving as the National

+Coordination Centre (NCC) for the Pharmacovigilance Programme of India (PvPI).
+The NCC's primary responsibilities encompass the collection, collation, and analysis of ADR data to inform regulatory interventions to the Central Drugs Standard Control Organization.
+Additionally, the NCC plays a pivotal role in communicating risks associated with medications to healthcare professionals and the public through PvPI newsletters [22,23].
 PvPI's central aim is to gather adverse event reports and empower regulatory authorities to make accurate decisions, subsequently conveying safety information to different organizations.
-To facilitate the collection of ADRs from patients, Adverse Drug Reactions Monitoring Centres (AMCs) are established under the NCC's supervision.
+To facilitate the collection of ADRs from patients, adverse drug reaction monitoring centers (AMCs) are established under the NCC's supervision.
 These AMCs serve a crucial purpose by enabling the identification of rare ADRs that might not have surfaced during clinical trial programs [24].
 The NCC extends support in logistics and manpower to ensure the smooth functioning of AMCs and the effective reporting of ADRs.
-Presently, about 250 operational AMCs and twelve regional training centres (RTC) exist nationwide as essential constituents of the PvPI.
-While the AEFI-surveillance system in India has been operational since its establishment in 1986, it was officially incorporated into the PvPI back in 2015 to oversee adverse events associated with vaccines.
+Presently, about 250 operational AMCs and twelve regional training centers (RTC) exist nationwide as essential constituents of the PvPI.
+While the AEFI surveillance system in India has been operational since its establishment in 1986, it was officially incorporated into the PvPI back in 2015 to oversee adverse events associated with vaccines.
 This integration subsequently bolstered the surveillance and reporting mechanisms for vaccine safety within the country [25].

 In India, two distinct sets of national guidelines exist concerning AEFI.
-The more comprehensive edition is recognized as the 'Operational Guidelines,' whereas a more succinct variant is denoted as the 'Standard Operating Procedures.'
-These guidelines were developed following the recommended framework outlined by the World Health Organization [26], and were developed through a consultative process involving various stakeholders.
-The stakeholders included various Government departments engaged in immunization programs, state government program managers, academic institutions, independent subject experts, officials from the Drug Controller General of India (DCGI), and development partners.
+The more comprehensive edition is recognized as the "Operational Guidelines", whereas a more succinct variant is denoted as the "Standard Operating Procedures".
+These guidelines were developed following the recommended framework outlined by the WHO [26], and were developed through a consultative process involving various stakeholders.
+The stakeholders included various government departments engaged in immunization programs, state government program managers, academic institutions, independent subject experts, officials from the Drug Controller General of India, and development partners.
 AEFI reactions can be broadly classified into two categories.
-The first category is 'serious AEFIs,' which comprise instances of death, disability, and hospitalization.
+The first category is "serious AEFIs", which comprise instances of death, disability, and hospitalization.
 Such cases necessitate immediate reporting and investigation following the prescribed procedures.
-The second classification, referred to as 'minor AEFIs,' is documented using monthly reporting systems within the Universal Immunization Program (UIP) under the Government of India.
+The second classification, referred to as "minor AEFIs", is documented using monthly reporting systems within the Universal Immunization Program under the Government of India.
 For programmatic purposes, AEFIs are further classified into five broad categories, namely programmatic errors, vaccine reactions, injection reactions, coincidental events, and unknown causes [27].